 - on Health and Social Care Trust-owned grounds including car parks

 There are some specific exemptions to the smoke-free law, with strict conditions.

 Designated rooms for smoking are allowed in certain types of places, including:

 - bedrooms in hotels and guesthouses (but not dormitories)

 Penalties and fines

-The fixed penalty notices and maximum fine for each offence are:
+The fixed penalty notices and maximum fines for each offence are:

-You can contact your local council to report possible breaches of the law.
-The information will be followed up as appropriate.
+Contact the local council to report breaches of the smoke-free law.
+The council will investigate.